CX-Box/cxbox-doc/docs/navigation/tabs/standard/basic/tab.md

 If a view is marked as hidden, it will not appear in the general hierarchy and can only be accessed through a specific link (e.g., drilldown or button click).
 When you exit a hidden view, it will disappear.

-Rules for working with hidden views:

-Hidden views cannot be used by default.
-You cannot configure the system to switch to a hidden view by default, such as when opening a screen.

 #### How does it look?
  ![hiddenview.gif](hiddenview.gif)